The most recent update highlights some of the proposals of the greatest importance to our members.

 ADVOCACY UPDATE (1/22/20)

 Topics of Discussion: Article 18 of the General Municipal Law, Gifts, Nepotism, Use of Municipal Equipment, Local Ethics Codes and Ethics Boards.

 * NYCOM Elected Officials Academy (EOA) - The session qualifies for 1.5 elective credit hours.

 LEGISLATIVE PRIORITIES:• Increase Unrestricted State Aid• Enhance Funding for Water and Sewer Infrastructure• Expand Highway Funding• Amend the Newly Enacted Criminal Justice Reforms• Limit the Application and Cost of the Prevailing Wage Mandate

 Watch news conference from NYCOM's Legislative Priorities Meeting

-This policy brief is intended to provide a summary of New York's 2019 criminal justice reforms, identify the critical changesthe legislation will have on the criminal justice system, and discuss the potential impacts the changes will have on cities and villages.
+This POLICY PAPER provides a summary of the 2019 criminal justice reforms, identifies the critical changes the legislation will have on the criminal justice system, and discusses the potential impacts the changes will have on cities and villages.

 Tweets by @NYMayors